master-hpc/mp-generic-bubble-sort/README.md

 - [x] push the integer version (done by [Nadhir](https://github.com/nzingo))
 - [ ] write the generic version
 - [ ] optimize memory access by using the shared memory
+- [ ] describe the parallel approach in the README.md